Glass Recycling: Can Glass Be Recycled In Australia For Businesses? 🍾

 We expect the usage of glass bottles and containers to really increase over the next few years as people everywhere become aware of the terrible consequences of using plastic bottles and packaging.

-Plastic bottles and containers have been seen as huge benefits until recently – i.e. as they are cheap, light and easy to form.
-The main issue of course – is that they are very difficult to effectively recycle – i.e. with less than 10% of plastic containers being recycled globally in 2019.
+Plastic bottles and containers have been seen as huge benefits until recently.
+Initially, we think of them as cheap, light and easy to form.
+The main issue, of course, stems from the fact that people find it difficult to effectively recycle, with a global recycling rate of less than 10% of plastic containers in 2019.

-Plastic can only be recycled a certain number of times – usually assumed to be less than 10 times – as the polymers weaken each time.
-This requires a larger and larger amount of new virgin plastic to be added each time.
+We can only recycle plastic a certain number of times – less than 10 times.
+Polymers, unfortunately, weaken each time.
+As a result, this requires a larger and larger amount of new virgin plastic to be added each time.

-There are many good solutions available for glass – such as a mixed commingled recycling bin (the yellow bin) that includes bottles, plastic bottles, metal cans etc. Alternatively – you could consider a dedicated crushed glass collection also.
-In today’s blog – we intend to cover the recent question marks placed on the Australian glass recycling industry by the recent Four Corners tv expose.
+There are many good solutions available for glass such as a mixed commingled recycling bin (the yellow bin) that includes bottles, plastic bottles, metal cans etc. Alternatively, you could consider a dedicated crushed glass collection also.
+In today’s blog, we intend to share with you if businesses have what it takes to recycle their glass items.
+We also intend to cover the recent question marks placed on the Australian glass recycling industry by the recent Four Corners tv expose.

 A bit about Waster!

-Waster offers low cost waste and recycling services such as commingled recycling and cardboard bins as well as general waste and all other services.
-Check out your bins and pricing options as below:
+Waster offers low-cost waste and recycling services such as commingled recycling and cardboard bins as well as general waste and all other services.
+Check out your bins and pricing options below:

-So – how is glass recycled in 2019?
-Glass has effectively been recycled for thousands of years – by melting it down and reforming – think about the images of glass blowing etc.
+So, how is glass recycled in 2023?
+We have effectively recycled glass for thousands of years by melting it down and reforming it.
+Think about the images of glass blowing etc.

 According to the website: http://www.recycling-guide.org.uk/: